Subscribe to Newsletter

 This kit is compact, low price and well organized.
 The comprehensive wound cleaning supplies include gauze rolls, multiple butterfly strips, several types of bandages.
 This kit really is the perfect triage for common injuries.

-It’s remarkable that this kit costs less than $20.
+It’s remarkable that this kit comes in at such an affordable price.
 It’s clear that First Aid Only has recognized that everybody deserves accessible and affordable safety precautions.

 The exterior to this kit is soft-sided and is overall the size of a hardcover book.
 Within the kit, you’ll find the tools to treat burns, heavy bleeding, headaches, and fevers.